avsparry/Paper/paper.md

 Bloggs et al 2004, Paper that is relevent to the work

 Jones et al (1998) conducted several studies with these devices, but measurements with this combination have not been previously done.

+A large uncertaininty was found when modeliing the data vs the literature